bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 Don't forget to specify the directory of Image Harmonization Dataset after `data_dir`.

+Our trained model can be found in [BaiduCloud](https://pan.baidu.com/s/1GlUh660j0LMQaQ3iykaNJQ).
+To test and re-produce the results of DIH reported in our paper, run:

+`python test.py`

 ### U-net

 This code of CVPR 2017: Image-to-Image Translation with Conditional Adversarial Networks,  is released by Jun-Yan Zhu in their [GitHub](<https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix>)